The Health Implications of Fracking

 Eleanor Stephensona, Alexander Doukasa, Karena Shaw

-This paper develops a case study of the shale gas industry in British Columbia (BC), Canada to evaluate the assumption that natural gas is a "bridge" fuel.
+This paper evaluates natural gas as a viable "bridge fuel" through a case study of the shale gas industry in British Columbia (BC), Canada.

 Hydrocarbon emissions characterization in the Colorado Front Range: A pilot study